-But Mr. Clarke tells us he wants to put the “heart and soul back into Tesco”.
-Which is fantastic news, because at hiSbe we miss the good old days when it was a socially conscious business that cared about its suppliers, producers and farmers, stood for something other than making its major shareholders revoltingly rich, and recognised its responsibility for feeding its customers nutritious, real food produced in nondestructive ways.
+But Mr. Clarke tells us he wants to put the “heart and soul back into Tesco”. load test a website Which is fantastic news, because at hiSbe we miss the good old days when it was a socially conscious business that cared about its suppliers, producers and farmers, stood for something other than making its major shareholders revoltingly rich, and recognised its responsibility for feeding its customers nutritious, real food produced in nondestructive ways.

 Hang on, it’s never been like that; they’ve ALWAYS put their profit before people, animals and the planet, that’s why after almost 40 years of supermarkets our food system is in the state that it is.

 So what on earth is this “heart and soul” that they’re putting back?
 They sold their soul a long time ago, along with their grandmothers – but anything to boost profits, that’s just “business” right?